aleenaanil13/aleenaanil13/README.md

 ## ⚡ Fun Facts
 - I love traveling and exploring the great outdoors.
 - Avid reader of science fiction and fantasy novels.
-- Buy me a cheesecake 🍰 anytime..
+- Buy me a cheesecake 🍰 anytime.

 Feel free to explore my repositories and reach out if you'd like to collaborate on something amazing!